That was one part of the story. Here’s another.

 For a third-party wine producer, it wasn’t bad.
 The wine market boasts an vast variety of wines.
 These producers export over 80% of their wine, so business appears to be doing well.

-But to taste these wines is completely a different experience from the ones we had in Finca Antigua.
+But to taste these wines is a completely different experience from the ones we had in Finca Antigua.
 Quite a contrast!

 After visiting the winery, we went back to the windmills when the sun began to set and tried a different wine from Finca Antigua, Varietal Merlot, which was a true work of art; vegetable aromas and spices, toasted, toffee, full-bodied, and subtle.